Find a Speaker Event

 Please join us for an interactive discussion on the role of ADSTILADRIN® in managing patients with high-risk BCG-unresponsive non-muscle invasive bladder cancer (NMIBC).
 During this discussion, we’ll introduce ADSTILADRIN and explain its mechanism of action, review clinical trial data showing the safety and efficacy of ADSTILADRIN, and finally, discuss practical considerations that may help facilitate the successful implementation of ADSTILADRIN into clinical practice.

-Wednesday, August 13, 2025
+Wednesday, November 26, 2025

 Speaker: